saxenavaibhav/AWS-SAA-C02-Course/README.md

 They can be used to connect your private networks to your on-premises network when creating a hybrid envirionment.
 It also lets you connect to other cloud deployments when creating a multi-cloud environment.

 A VPC is within 1 account and 1 region which makes it regionally resilient.
+VPC operates from multiple AZ in a AWS region.
 A VPC is private and isolated until decided otherwise.
 Services deployed in the same VPC can communicate but VPC is isolated from other VPC's and from the public AWS and the internet (unless you configure otherwise).

 Types of VPC: